Best Puzzle Platformers 2025

 Designed to for both solo and co-op, the games chronicle the adventures of three enchanted heroes: Amadeus the Wizard, Pontius the Knight, and Zoya the Thief.

-You can’t bring up puzzle platformers without acknowledging the series that initiated a new generation of first-person games.
+You can’t bring up puzzle platformers without acknowledging the series that launched a new generation of first-person games.

-Both Portal games center on a woman named Chell as she’s forced to complete a series of tests at the behest of an evil AI called GLaDOS.
+Both Portal games center on a woman named Chell as she’s compelled to complete a series of tests at the behest of a malicious AI called GLaDOS.

-What makes these games so exceptional is the functionality of the portal gun, which allows the wielder to create wormholes that act as a bridge between two surfaces.
+What makes these games so remarkable is the functionality of the portal gun, which allows the wielder to create wormholes that act as a bridge between two surfaces.

 While the original is still a great deal of fun, Portal 2 enhances the formula with new puzzle elements and a collaborative story mode.